Safeguarding Adults Reviews

 Any member of the public wishing to make a referral for a SAR should in the first instance contact the SAEB or a professional or agency who were involved in supporting the adult for further discussion and to identify if the SAR process is the most appropriate route.
 If a SAR is considered appropriate the professional or agency involved will ensure the SAR referral form is completed on behalf of the member of the public.

 We will always endeavour to involve those close to the adult whenever possible in these reviews, so that the review can ensure their views are included, and that reviewers know as much as they can about the adult who died or experienced significant harm.
-We have written the following guidance to explain what happens when a SAR needs to be undertaken and what family and friends should expect from being involved in the process: SAR A Guide for Families and Carers (pdf).
+The following guidance explains what happens when a SAR needs to be undertaken and what family and friends should expect from being involved in the process: SAR Family and Friends Leaflet.

 Please do not use the SAR Referral Form to report abuse.
 If you have safeguarding concerns about an adult with care and support needs, please report that as a Safeguarding Concern by contacting: